tommyku/blog3/content/blog/using-laravel-resource-controller-with-angularjs-ngresource.md

 As an appendix I am not going to further details than just making it work, but if you are interested, [someone has written a great article explaining the use of service](https://rclayton.silvrback.com/passing-state-via-services).

-Stay tuned to [Method Stub](http://blog.tommyku.com) as I may will post more Laravel/AngularJS articles very soon!
+Stay tuned to [my blog](https://blog.tommyku.com) as I may will post more Laravel/AngularJS articles very soon!